-One reason shoppers choose a truck-based full-size SUV over a crossover or minivan is the ability to tow heavier loads while still carrying three rows of passengers.
-During Cars.com's 2018 Full-Size SUV Challenge, judges towed with the four competitors: the Chevrolet Tahoe, Ford Expedition, Nissan Armada and Toyota Sequoia.
+One reason shoppers choose a truck-based full-size SUV over a crossover or minivan is the ability to tow heavier loads while still carrying three rows of passengers and their cargo.
+During Cars.com’s 2018 Full-Size SUV Challenge, judges towed with the four competitors: the Chevrolet Tahoe, Ford Expedition, Nissan Armada and Toyota Sequoia.
 Judges Mark Williams, editor of PickupTrucks.com; Aaron Bragman, Cars.com Detroit bureau chief; and myself towed from Chandler, Ariz., through the Tonto National Forest, up twisting mountain roads to Globe, Ariz., and back.
 One route was completed with the trucks unloaded and the other towing a 3,500-pound camper trailer.

 Drivelines and Powertrains